nuejs/nue/packages/nuejs.org/docs/view.md

     └── util.js            # Helpers
 ```

-Refactor to the nested setup as complexity grows—no renaming needed.
+Refactor to the nested setup as complexity grows — no renaming needed.

 ## View composition
 Views form a hierarchy: